Buda Engine Co.: Users

-Buda-Lanova engines were also used by the Whitcomb Locomotive Company of Rochelle IL.
+Buda-Lanova engines were also used by the Whitcomb Locomotive Works of Rochelle IL.
 Two Buda-Lanova model DCS 1879 6 cylinder supercharged Diesel engines (6.75 bore x 8.75 stroke, 325 hp @ 1,200 rpm) were installed in both 65-DE-14a and 65-DE-19a Diesel electric centercab locomotives that were purchased by the Army and shipped over to Africa and Europe during WW II, helping Whitcomb to earn the Army-Navy "E" award.
 These engines suffered from poor cooling and cracking in the cylinder heads and resulted in many locomotives being disabled while waiting for new heads.

 Chicago-based Condor offered Buda-Lanova diesels in their 1939 & 1940 trucks.
 Ag-tractor manufacturers, such as Massey-Harris (see Massey Ferguson), Cockshutt, and Oliver used Buda engines.
 Bus, taxi, and motorcoach makers such as Bridgeport, Luxor, and Pennant (see Barley Motor Car Co.) all used Buda engines.
 From 1925 to 1930, California coach operator, El Dorado, re-fitted new four-cylinder White buses with six-cylinder Budas.
 Firetruck builders Seagrave Fire Apparatus, Duplex, and American LaFrance used Buda engines.
 Buda engines were also used in electric generators, fire pumps, sawmills, cotton gins, and feed mills.
 Gardner-Denver used Buda engines in their air compressors.
 Buda-Lanova diesels were used by Australian Navy and U.S. Coast Guard in the 1940s.

-Parts were available from Buda Engine Company in Shreveport, LA, till Owner Jim Cousins' passing in the early 2000's.
+Parts were available from Buda Engine Company in Shreveport, LA, till Owner Jim Cousins' passing in the early 2000s.
 After his passing, his family scrapped the rest of the inventory facing pressure to vacate the warehouse.
 Since then, most of the flathead-era Pre-WWII Buda parts have become impossible to source.

 One vessel used by the Australian Navy in WW2, HDML 1321 is still afloat and working as a tourist dive boat based in Darwin.

 HDML 1321 is now the subject of a restoration venture aimed at purchasing and restoring the vessel to its wartime configuration.
 An inspection of the vessel in 2016 found the hull in excellent condition and the original two Buda diesels still functioning, although one is slightly down on power due to wear of the original cylinder liners.